jdferreira/sleepyjson/README.md

 ```
 # Partially valid JSON

-In case your information needs from the file do not require the file to be read until the end, `lazyjson` parses only the necessary contents from the file, which means that the file does not need to be completely valid.
+In case your information needs from the file do not require the file to be read until the end, `sleepyjson` parses only the necessary contents from the file, which means that the file does not need to be completely valid.

 # Comments, trailing commas

 Even though python's `json` package does not accept comments nor trailing commas, some popular packages elsewhere do.
-To support reading this "non-standard" data format, `lazyjson` understands double-slash comments and ignores trailing commas.
+To support reading this "non-standard" data format, `sleepyjson` understands double-slash comments and ignores trailing commas.
 So the following would be a valid JSON file from the point of view of this package:

 ```json
 {